rcos/CSCI-4470-OpenSource/Modules/TestingAndCI/Lab-TestingAndCI.md

 5. All other options should remain as they are originally.
 5. Hit *configure* and then *generate* to complete generating the build system
 6. At this point, VTK is ready to test.
 We could execute the tests from this point, but just as a sanity check, build the system normally and verify everything works correctly.
 For OSX or Linux, this just means go into the build directory and execute make (*make -j4* will run on up to 4 separate threads to speed up build times).
 For Windows, open the project and build with the VS IDE.
+7. Add a screenshot of the successful, build complete message to your Lab notebook.

 ## Checkpoint 2: Executing the Tests
 1. While the system is building, visit the VTK dashboard at [https://open.cdash.org/index.php?project=VTK](https://open.cdash.org/index.php?project=VTK).
 Explore the project.